 Pray the Scriptures as a Group: Method 3

 The Four Step Bible Study has been designed to integrate prayer into Bible Study.

 It moves participants by degrees, in a non-threatening way... to integrate silent prayer and voluntary audible prayer into Bible Study.
 The goal is for prayer and Bible study to take place concurrently, rather than sequentially.
 Then one can learn to live prayerfully... to walk by the Spirit.

 Those who are uncomfortable praying out loud will learn by hearing others pray audibly.
 They will learn what to pray.
 They will learn how to listen prayerfully, read scripture prayerfully and speak prayerfully.
 The ultimate goal of the Four Step Bible Study is to bring about a great awakening, all around the world.

 The Four Step Bible Study has an Agenda, Leaders Guide and supplementary materials.
-The Four Step Bible Study is presented in chapter 7.
-It has five subchapters and it's all free.
-You send a link to the agenda to each member of your group at the beginning of your meeting.
+It is presented in chapter 7.
+It has five subchapters and it's all free and simple.
+You just send a link to the agenda to each member of your group at the beginning of your meeting.
 Then you follow the four steps on the agenda.